johnosbb/Artificial-intelligence/text-classification.md

 ## Glossary of NLP Terms

+- __Bag_of Words__: A "Bag of Words" (BoW) is a simple and fundamental technique used for text analysis and feature extraction.
+It's a way to represent text data, such as sentences or documents, as numerical vectors that can be used in machine learning algorithms.
+- __Dimensionality Expansion__: This process is also called "vector space transformation."
+It aims to enrich the original bag of words representations to capture more complex relationships between words or documents.
+These representations of vectors into higher-dimensional spaces using techniques like TF-IDF, word embeddings, LSA, or neural networks allow one to capture more nuanced and meaningful information from text data.
 - __Deep Learning__: Deep learning, in the context of Natural Language Processing (NLP), refers to a subset of machine learning techniques that involve the use of deep neural networks to understand, process, and generate human language.
 The term "deep" in deep learning refers to the presence of multiple hidden layers in a neural network.
 Deep learning models used in NLP often have many layers, which allow them to capture intricate patterns and representations in text data.
 - __Vectorizer__:  A component or tool that is used to convert raw text data into numerical vectors.
 - __Vectors__: A vector is a one-dimensional array of numbers or values.
 These are typically used to represent individual data points or features and can represent quantities like position, direction, or a list of values.
 A vector is often represented as a column matrix (n x 1) or a row matrix (1 x n), where 'n' is the number of elements in the vector.